feathersui/feathersui-starling/documentation/help/markdown/toggle-switch.md

 This section only explains how to access the off track sub-component.
 Please read [How to use the Feathers `Button` component](button.html) for full details about the skinning properties that are available on `Button` components.

 The toggle switch's off track may be skinned similarly to the on track.
-The name to use with [themes](themes.html) is `ToggleSwitch.DEFAULT_CHILD_NAME_OFF_TRACK` or you can customize the name with `customOffTrackName`.
+The style name to use with [themes](themes.html) is `ToggleSwitch.DEFAULT_CHILD_STYLE_NAME_OFF_TRACK` or you can customize the style name with `customOffTrackStyleName`.
 If you aren't using a theme, then you can use `offTrackFactory` and `offTrackProperties`.

 ## Related Links